-How to Calculate Your Hourly Rate from Your Salary
+How to Calculate Your Effective Hourly Rate From Salary

 Understanding how to calculate your hourly rate from your salary is essential for freelancers, job seekers, and employees who want to know the true value of their time.
 Many people receive a yearly salary but need to compare it with hourly jobs, freelance projects, or part-time opportunities.
 To calculate your hourly rate from your salary, you simply divide your annual salary by the total number of working hours in a year.
 This gives you a baseline hourly figure that helps you evaluate whether a salary offer is fair or if an hourly contract pays more than your current job.